Meaningful Metrics: what collectibles and video games taught me about property analysis

 ¹⁵ Chain classification uses the OpenStreetMap Name Suggestion Index (NSI), an open-source brand database, combined with per-property duplicate detection.
 The 500-property calibration study added multi-location detection across the full dataset.
 The economic signal is validated by Orr & Stewart (2022): independent-heavy districts command higher retail rents.

 ¹⁶ Pre-classification independence is the validation.
-The DEV Score reproduced commercial performance classifications using only POI data.
+The DEV Grade reproduced commercial performance classifications using only POI data.

 ¹⁷ 89.2% overall accuracy at threshold 17.
 Exemplary correct: 86.8%.
 Underperforming correct: 91.6%.
 The score is slightly better at identifying weak locations, which is arguably the more useful direction for screening possibly.